vaibhavkmathur/vaibhav.github.io/README.md

 *Analytics Consultant – Undisclosed Healthcare Client*

-- Automated data reporting from an EMR database using MySQL for an undisclosed firm, **saving 2000+ man hours/year**
+- Automated data reporting from an EMR database using MySQL for an undisclosed healthcare client, **saving 2000+ man hours/year**

 - Documented data & QA flow with appropriate security controls to replicate for other EMR database extractions